ovh/ovh-ui-kit/packages/oui-table/README.md

 ### .table-container

-Define the base styles for the AngularJS oui-table component.
+Define the base styles for the wrapper that contains oui-table with a fixed header.

 ```less
 #oui > .table-container();